 CT SPJ Excellence in Journalism Contest

-The cost is $25 per entry for news organizations entering on behalf of their employees or freelances, and for individuals entering their own work who are not SPJ members.
+The cost to enter is $25 per entry for news organizations entering on behalf of their employees or freelancers and $10 per entry for individual journalists entering their own work.

 STEPS TO ENTER